Vietnam.vn - Nền tảng quảng bá Việt Nam

 The balance of power between Hezbollah and Israel

-Risk of conflict escalating into all-out war
+The risk of conflict escalating into a full-scale war remains.

 Israeli Prime Minister Benjamin Netanyahu.
 Photo: Reuters